King William's College: Combined Cadet Force

 Under the auspices of the CCF, King William's College joined the Duke of Edinburgh's Award scheme in 1966.
 Since 2007, however, the scheme has been run independently of the cadet force.

-The modern day CCF consists of three sections: Army, Royal Navy (RN) and Royal Air Force (RAF).
+The modern-day CCF consists of three sections: Army, Royal Navy (RN) and Royal Air Force (RAF).

 Cadets in the Army Section learn basic military skills, such as marksmanship and fieldcraft, in addition to expedition skills.
 Senior cadets are responsible for the development of the training programme and the instruction of junior cadets.
 The training programme follows the Army Proficiency Certificate (APC) syllabus and a practical approach is adopted together with integrated scenarios.
 At the end of each academic year, the cadets have the chance to participate in a week-long camp at a military establishment.

-The RN Section provides cadets with the opportunity to experience different water-based activities, for example sailing and kayaking.
-The Naval Proficiency Certificate syllabus is followed to develop seamanship knowledge and skills, such as rope-work.
+The RN Section provides cadets with the opportunity to experience different water-based activities, for example, sailing and kayaking.
+The Naval Proficiency Certificate syllabus is followed to develop seamanship knowledge and skills, such as rope work.

 The RAF Section follows the prescribed Air Cadet Proficiency (ACP) syllabus, including airmanship and navigation.
-Essential qualities, like self-discipline, teamwork and leadership, are developed through the conduction of practical leadership tasks and navigation activities.
+Essential qualities, like self-discipline, teamwork, and leadership, are developed through the conduction of practical leadership tasks and navigation activities.

 The Cadet Vocational Qualifications Organisation (CVQO) has offered cadets the opportunity to receive internationally recognised BTEC Diploma qualifications.
 All cadets over the age of 16 may register for any of the qualifications on offer.

+Sports

+King Williams College has a long sporting history, the College's unique site in Castletown allows for a variety of sports to be played, and its cricket pitches are used for international competitions, such as in July 2023 when the College's grounds hosted Isle of Man vs Austria in the T20I.
+The College fields several competitive teams in a number of sports including Rugby, Football, Hockey, Cricket, Basketball, Netball, and Golf, among others.

+The school's most historic and prestigious fixture is the 1 XV Rugby match against Liverpool College a school in Liverpool, England.
+The match has been played since 1903, the current format consists of two legs, with the overall winner being awarded the Mark Richard Wheeler Memorial Cup, the cup is dedicated in memory of Mark Wheeler, who was a parent of a KWC 1XV player who died.

-Notable former pupils
+Notable alumni

 Former pupils, staff, and governors of King William's College may place the letters OKW after their name.